German Shepherd Lifespan

 The German Shepherd has an average lifespan of 9-13 yrs.
 Larger breeds tend to have shorter lifespans, but proper care can help your German Shepherd live to the upper end of this range.

-With a typical weight of 50-90 lbs and lifespan of 9-13 yrs, the German Shepherd requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 50-90 lbs and lifespan of 9-13 yrs, the German Shepherd benefits from care tailored to its physical and behavioral profile.
 Originally bred as a livestock guardian and herding dog, the German Shepherd brings centuries of selective breeding into the modern home.

 Factors Affecting Longevity